How to Budget

 The single biggest financial mistake people make when they are laid off or otherwise lose their current income is this: Failure to Adapt Quickly to Their New Reality.

 Creating a backup budget will help you be ready in case of income reduction or elimination.
 Taking an hour or two to prepare one might save your financial life.

 With these two budgets in place, you can feel rest assured that not only are you better fueling your life goals, but that come what may tomorrow, you’ll be ready!

-These free budget calculators are a perfect beginning point to help you understand and track where your money is going.
-It will help you determine how much money you should apply to various categories and how much you can save.
-Our calculators consist of a 50/30/20 Budget Calculator, Simple Budget Calculator, Money Pie Budget Calculator with additional resources being added routinely.
+These budget calculators are a perfect beginning point to help you understand and track where your money is going.
+They will help determine how much money you should apply to various categories and how much you can save.